Best Crust For Sweet Potato Pie (Soul Food Approved)

 Because in soul food baking, the crust is never an afterthought.
 It’s the foundation.
 Golden, buttery, flaky, and strong enough to carry something meaningful.

 And when your crust supports that perfectly set custard without cracking, shrinking, or burning?
 That’s not just technique.
 That’s tradition, reinforced.
 Carry it forward, one pie shell at a time!
+Because every great pie starts before the filling.
+And every legacy recipe starts with the hands that learned it first.

 Equipment